-Dyspraxia Classroom environment/set up: Provide a large space for the child to work in.
+Provide a large space for the child to work in.
 This will allow the child room to move and remain active when completing a task.
 They may also prefer to stand when handling any equipment/physical resources.

-Resources and equipment you might consider before the lesson: Provide part-prepared handouts to reduce unnecessary writing and lists of key concepts; or vocabulary; Consider alternatives to writing - word processors, Dictaphones, scribe etc; Special equipment eg:. looped scissors, rulers with handles etc may help; Provide a lesson breakdown and tick list to help the child organise their time and take responsibility for their work; Write instructions for any activities, using different colours for each line; Provide templates with headings to help the child structure their work; Prepare diagrams to label, as copying and drawing neatly can be challenging; Provide an equipment list and encourage the child to only get out what they need.
-Teaching methods to consider: Clarify rules and expectations, using unambiguous language; Allow extra time to complete work, with movement breaks when needed; Allow time to settle, especially if the lesson is after a breaktime/ lunchtime, as transitions are challenging; Give the child plenty of warning that the lesson is due to end and allow them additional time to pack up to leave (or get ready for the next lesson).
+- Provide part-prepared handouts to reduce unnecessary writing and lists of key concepts; or vocabulary; - Consider alternatives to writing word processors, Dictaphones, scribe etc; - Special equipment eg:. looped scissors, rulers with handles etc may help; - Provide a lesson breakdown and tick list to help the child organise their time and take responsibility for their work; - Write instructions for any activities, using different colours for each line; - Provide templates with headings to help the child structure their work; - Prepare diagrams to label, as copying and drawing neatly can be challenging; - Provide an equipment list and encourage the child to only get out what they need.

+- Clarify rules and expectations, using unambiguous language; - Allow extra time to complete work, with movement breaks when needed; - Allow time to settle, especially if the lesson is after a breaktime/ lunchtime, as transitions are challenging; - Give the child plenty of warning that the lesson is due to end and allow them additional time to pack up to leave (or get ready for the next lesson).